Slip and Fall on Ice and Snow in Philadelphia

 Medical Bills

-It doesn’t take much for multiple serious injuries to result in large medical bills.
-These unexpected expenses can leave the victim in financial trouble, all due to an accident that wasn’t their fault.
-A reputable slip and fall lawyer will negotiate with insurance companies to verify that they provide a fair reimbursement for your medical bills
+It does not take much for multiple serious injuries to result in large medical bills.
+These unexpected expenses can leave the victim in financial trouble, all due to an accident that was not their fault.
+A reputable slip and fall attorney will negotiate with insurance companies to verify that they provide a fair settlement for your medical expenses.

 Lost Earnings

 Most jobs require the employee to be physically fit and whole.
-If an injury is serious enough it will keep the victim from returning to work.
-Most households aren’t financially prepared for the wages that are lost when injuries prevent someone from doing their job.
+If an injury is serious enough, it will keep the victim from returning to work.
+Most households are not financially prepared for the lost wages that pile up when fall injuries prevent someone from doing their job.
+Missed work can quickly turn a difficult situation into a financial crisis, and a fall attorney can help you pursue compensation for every dollar you lost.

 Pain and Suffering